Loucif-REMINI/polymer-model-analyses-of-chromatin-mFISH-data/README.md

 :computer: Usage

 To utilize the script, input your data in CSV format and execute the provided functions.
 The script will generate visualizations and summaries, offering a comprehensive overview of your multiplexed FISH data.
-The data used can be downloaded from Bogdan Bintu's repository
+The data used can be downloaded from [Bogdan Bintu's repository](https://github.com/BogdanBintu/ChromatinImaging/tree/master/Data).

 :page_facing_up: Publication Reference

-The script is based on the methodology outlined in the publication "Chromatin structure from high-resolution microscopy: scaling laws and microphase separation" by Remini et al. (2023).
+The script is based on the methodology outlined in the publication ["Chromatin structure from high-resolution microscopy: scaling laws and microphase separation"](https://www.researchgate.net/publication/372939539_Chromatin_structure_from_high_resolution_microscopy_scaling_laws_and_microphase_separation) by Remini et al. (2023).
 Read the publication

 :date: Date